 And don’t forget simple word of mouth.
 You wrote and published a book!
 Brag about that baby and pass around baby pictures at gatherings of friends and family.

 We won’t lie.
 There’s a lot of work ahead — but you don’t have to do it alone.
-Use us as a source of advice and check out the top-notch services we offer for non-fiction books.
+Use us as a source of advice, and check out the top-notch services we offer for nonfiction writing.

 At Palmetto Publishing, we love books.
 We can’t wait to get our hands on yours and work together to perfect it.